|

 and who knows what more.

-That same June 1951 Schwann edition mentions that of Beethoven's
+same June 1951 Schwann lists only three recordings of Beethoven's

 Alexander Jenner.